oullin/api/docs/auth.md

 # 🔐 Authentication

 This API uses JSON Web Tokens (JWT) for stateless authentication.
+Tokens are signed with the account's secret stored in the `api_keys` table and include the account name in their claims.

 ## Example